pouyehbnj/CodonExperiments/README.md

 cd Data-Analysis
 ```
 2. Follow the instructions in the [README.md](./Data-Analysis/README.md) file in the `Data-Analysis` directory to conduct the data analysis.

-1. Change directory to `Experiment-1` by running the command `cd Experiment-1`.
-2. Execute the `main_experiment.sh` script to run the tests.

-### Conducting Data Analysis
-1. Change directory to `Data-Analysis` by running the command `cd Data-Analysis`.
-2. Follow the instructions in the [README.md](./Data-Analysis/README.md) file in the `Data-Analysis` directory to conduct the data analysis.